- Assistant District Attorney for the New York County District Attorney's Office

 Martin J. Foncello

-Martin Foncello is an Associate Director based in Exiger’s New York office, where he focuses primarily on the firm’s financial crime compliance and regulatory efforts.
+Martin Foncello is an Assistant General Counsel based in Exiger’s New York office, where he focuses primarily on the firm’s financial crime compliance and regulatory efforts.
 In the financial crime field, Martin has built extensive knowledge in anti-money laundering (AML) and sanctions matters.

 In addition to compliance consulting work for clients, Martin has worked extensively on independent examinations of financial institutions’ AML and sanctions compliance programs.
 He has tested a variety of financial crime controls on-site at financial institutions located in North America, LATAM, EMEA, and Southeast Asia, with a particular focus on correspondent banking, sanctions, and trade finance.
 Martin has also drafted and edited numerous financial crime compliance reports that have been submitted to U.S. and international regulatory agencies.